sah/java-tutorial/04-Java-Helper.md

 public class WebDriverWithHelperTest implements SauceOnDemandSessionIdProvider {
 ```

-The class implements the `com.saucelabs.common.SauceOnDemandSessionIdProvider` interface, which requires that a `getSessionId()` method
+The WebDriverWithHelperTest fclass implements the `com.saucelabs.common.SauceOnDemandSessionIdProvider` interface,
-be implemented.
+which requires that a `getSessionId()` method be implemented.

 ```java
 public SauceOnDemandAuthentication authentication = new SauceOnDemandAuthentication("<!-- SAUCE:USERNAME -->", "<!-- SAUCE:ACCESS_KEY -->");